OrthogonalDesign/DDD_Introduction/PITCHME.md

 Regarding this situation, the DDD just tell us that we should use object modelling without affected by database model at all.
 That is call persistence ignorance.

-And BTW the repository is the pattern to abstract persistence layer, and repository itself can be considered as the term of the DDD ubiquitous language.

 ---
 ### Freedom for Modelling